“Farther Away” State Parks Outside of Tompkins County

 Green Lakes State Park – Google Maps

-While this park is the furthest away on this list, there are some unique features to the lakes here that make the drive to this park to hike its trails worthwhile.
+While this park is further away than some of the other parks on this list, there are some unique features to the lakes here that make the drive to this park to hike its trails worthwhile.
 The trails at Green Lakes State Park vary in length and there are any number of trail combinations of both wooded and open field trail sections that can be linked together to make a hike of your desired duration and difficulty level.